Alfred Ngaro: Views and advocacy

+Controversies

-In 2009, Alfred Ngaro allegedly punched former Tamaki College art teacher Christopher Scott Roy for not bowing his head during a prayer, but the allegations were later dismissed in Court by Chief Judge Graeme Colgan who wrote in a report: "I am sceptical about the veracity of Mr Roy's accounts of relevant and crucial events in this case.
-He is not a consistently reliable witness of truth".
+In 2009, Alfred Ngaro allegedly punched former Tamaki College art teacher Christopher Scott Roy for not bowing his head during a prayer, but the allegations were later dismissed in court by Chief Judge Graeme Colgan who wrote in a report: "I am sceptical about the veracity of Mr Roy's accounts of relevant and crucial events in this case.
+He is not a consistently reliable witness of truth."
 Tamaki College denied any assault occurred.
-In a judgment released mid November 2013, ERA member Tania Tetitaha found there were several issues with Roy's statements about the alleged accusations.
+In a judgment released mid November 2013, Employment Relations Authority member Tania Tetitaha found there were several issues with Roy's statements about the alleged accusations.
 When Roy took the matter to police, they declined to investigate.
 The ERA also found a lack of evidence of bullying behaviour.
 The police and Employment Relations Authority did not investigate the incident.

+In 2024, Ngaro was investigated for and cleared of assault allegations after a family funeral in the Cook Islands.